Spin legend Shane Warne dies of suspected heart attack in Thailand | Sports-Games

 In 2007, Cricket Australia and Sri Lanka Cricket named the Test series between the two sides the Warne–Muralitharan Trophy in the duo's honour.

 Warne, who made his Test debut against India at the iconic Sydney Cricket Ground, was named as one of Wisden's Five Cricketers of the Century for his unparalleled achievements in a 15-year career between 1992 and 2007.
-In 2013, the year he retired from the game, he was inducted into the ICC Hall of Fame.
+In 2013, the year he retired from the game completely, he was inducted into the ICC Hall of Fame.
+His international retirement happened much before that in 2007.

 After retiring, Warne added to his legend by doubling up as captain and coach of IPL team Rajasthan Royals and guiding them to a remarkable title triumph in the event's inaugural edition.
 A flamboyant personality both on and off the field, Warne also found success as a commentator and was considered among the sharpest analysts of the game.